 There are several strong trends running through specialty coffee industry.
 First and foremost is the continual upgrade by cafe owners in terms of coffee quality, choice of equipment and acknowledgement of THE IMPORTANCE OF EMPLOYING SKILLED BARISTAS.

-The specialty coffee cafe is often characterised by the local design aesthetic (a mix of industrial, retro and recyclable/sustainable design elements).
+The specialty coffee cafe is often characterized by the local design aesthetic (a mix of industrial, retro and recyclable/sustainable design elements).

 La Marzocco, Synesso, Slayer or similar coffee machines, baristas who know what they are doing and who do it with care and attention, and finally of course, specialty coffee.